Our veterans sacrifice so much to keep our country safe, but can they file a lawsuit against the VA?

 ► You must follow a strict timeline for filing your claim against VA medical malpractice.
 You may only file a lawsuit within 2 years of when the injury occurred.

 ► Before filing a VA lawsuit, you must notify the VA of your complaint using Standard Form 95.
 This allows them to settle the claim out of court if they wish.
-It is important to seek the help of a knowledgeable attorney when filling out SF-95 to ensure that all details and evidence are accounted for.
+It’s important to seek the help of a knowledgeable attorney before you fill out SF-95, to you record all of the details and evidence.

 ► The VA has 6 months to reject, ignore, or offer to settle your claim.
 If the VA does not respond to your complaint or does not offer an acceptable settlement, you may then file a VA lawsuit.